 The town has a vibrant schedule of events throughout the year.
-In early July, the Cotswold Show and Food Festival brings together the varied aspects of life in the region in a two day spectacular.
-The Phoenix Festival in late August showcases amazing local musical talent spread over three stages, alongside a host of other wonderful activities for all the family and the Cirencester HIstory Festival in late October brings the town to life with talks, workshops, song and dance all with a focus on local independent shops
+In early July the Cotswold Show and Food Festival brings together the varied aspects of life in the region in a two day spectacular.
+The Phoenix Festival in late August showcases amazing local musical talent spread over three stages alongside a host of other wonderful activities for all the family.

-There are many other events to be enjoyed, such as the annual Hare Festival, heritage open days, beer festivals, food festivals, sporting and cycling events, arts events, an organ festival, bands in the park and at the end of the year the Advent Festival.
-Whenever you visit, there is always something to enjoy.
+There are many other events to be enjoyed such as the annual Hare Festival, heritage open days, beer festivals, sporting and cycling events, arts events, an organ festival, bands in the park and at the end of the year the Advent Festival.
+Whenever you visit there is always something to enjoy.